 Cinnamon is one of the most popular spices in flavoring and medicinal uses.
 Although cinnamon oil has numerous health benefits, it often causes irritations and allergic reactions.
-Therefore, people prefer to use the spice directly instead of using the oil.
+Therefore, people prefer to use spice directly instead of fat.
 This article provides the health benefits of cinnamon and its oil as well.

-Cinnamon, which has the scientific name Cinnamomum zeylanicum, originated in tropical Asia and was, particularly used in Sri Lanka and India.
-Now, the shrub is grown in almost every tropical region of the world.
-The spice, owing to its vast medicinal uses, has found a prominent position in traditional medicines, especially in Ayurveda, which is the traditional Indian medicinal system.
-It has been used in many cultures for treating a variety of health disorders including diarrhea, arthritis, menstrual cramps, heavy menstruation, yeast infections, colds, flu, and digestive problems.
+Cinnamon, the scientific name Cinnamomum zeylanicum, originated in tropical Asia and was mainly used in Sri Lanka and India.
+Now, the shrub is grown in almost every tropical region.
+Due to its vast medicinal uses, spice has found a prominent position in traditional medicines, especially in Ayurveda, the conventional Indian therapeutic system.
+People from various cultures use cinnamon for treating health disorders, including diarrhea, arthritis, menstrual cramps, heavy menstruation, yeast infections, colds, flu, and digestive problems.

-Cinnamon is now being used all over the world for the treatment of a variety of health problems including respiratory problems, skin infections, blood impurity, menstrual problems, and various heart disorders.
-The most important part is its bark, which can be used in various ways.
+In general, cinnamon is now being used worldwide to treat various health problems, including respiratory problems, skin infections, blood impurities, menstrual problems, and heart disorders.
+The most crucial part is its bark, which can be used in various ways.

 Health Benefits of Cinnamon

-The health benefits of cinnamon can be attributed to its antibacterial, antifungal, antimicrobial, astringent, and anticlotting properties.
-The spice is rich in essential minerals such as manganese, iron, and calcium, while also having a high content of fiber.
+The health benefits of cinnamon can be attributed to its antibacterial, antifungal, antimicrobial, astringent, and anti-clotting properties.
+The spice is rich in essential minerals such as manganese, iron, and calcium while having a high fiber content.
 Its health benefits include the following:

-Cinnamon boosts the activity of the brain and makes it a great tonic.
+Cinnamon boosts the activity of the brain and makes it an excellent tonic.
 It helps to remove nervous tension and memory loss.
-Research at the Wheeling Jesuit University in the United States proved that the scent of the spice has the ability to boost brain activity.
-The team of researchers, led by Dr. P. Zoladz, found that people who were given cinnamon improved their scores on cognitive activities such as attention span, virtual recognition memory, working memory, and visual-motor response speed.
+Research at the Wheeling Jesuit University in the United States proved that the scent of the spice could boost brain activity.
+The researchers, Dr. P. Zoladz, found that people who used cinnamon improved their scores on cognitive activities such as attention span, virtual recognition memory, working memory, and visual-motor response speed.

 Acts as a Blood Purifier

-Cinnamon can also help remove blood impurities.
-This also makes it a great treatment for pimples.
+Cinnamon can also help remove blood impurities and make it an excellent treatment for pimples.

 Improves Blood Circulation

 Cinnamon is also an anti-inflammatory substance, so it helps in removing stiffness of the muscles and joints.
-It is also recommended for arthritis and is known to help in removing headaches caused by cold.
+Doctors recommend for arthritis using cinnamon to help eliminate headaches caused by colds.

 Cinnamon and cinnamon oil Controls Diabetes

-Cinnamon has the ability to control blood sugar, so diabetics find it very useful because it aids them in using less insulin.
-Research has shown that it is particularly helpful for patients suffering from type 2 diabetes.
+Besides, cinnamon can control blood sugar, so people with diabetes find it very useful because it aids them in using less insulin.
+Research has shown that it benefits patients with type 2 diabetes.
 Type 2 diabetes patients are not able to regulate their insulin levels properly.
-Researchers at the US Department of Agriculture’s Human Nutrition Research Center in Beltsville, Maryland studied the effect of various food substances that include cinnamon, on blood sugar levels.
-They found that a water-soluble polyphenol compound called MHCP, which is abundant in cinnamon, synergistically acted with insulin and helped in the better utilization of this vital component of human health.
+Researchers at the US Department of Agriculture’s Human Nutrition Research Center in Beltsville, Maryland, studied the effect of various food substances, including cinnamon, on blood sugar levels.
+They found that a water-soluble polyphenol compound called MHCP, which is abundant in cinnamon, synergistically acted with insulin and helped better utilize this vital component of human health.

-Due to its antifungal, antibacterial, antiviral, and antiseptic properties, it is effective for treating external as well as internal infections.
-It helps in destroying germs in the gallbladder and the bacteria present in staph infections.
+Due to its antifungal, antibacterial, antiviral, and antiseptic properties, it is effective for treating external and internal infections.
+It helps destroy germs in the gallbladder and the bacteria present in staph infections.

 Speeds up Healing